 Today is perfect for visiting the ancient hill town of Civita d’ Bagnoregio.
 Don’t forget your camera as you will be astounded by the 360% views of Umbria and Lazio that come with this day’s excursion.
 This ancient hill town has an astonishing history and it is still undergoing some controversial changes, which your guide will inform you of when we visit.
 Lunch in 500 year old cantina where they still have the donkey-driven olive press and toast the bruschetta in the fireplace?
 Sounds good!
 How about a stop on the way out of town at the local bakery for some authentic Italian baked goods or a stop at the award-winning gelato shop?
 This day will leave you breathless with images and possibilities long before our next dinner adventure.
-We may choose to eat in and have one of the local cooks prepare our meal.
+If we are in the villa we may choose to eat in and have one of the local cooks prepare our meal.

 After lunch guests will have the rest of the day to shop, wander the beautiful neighborhoods, take pictures or just relax in a cafe.
 This will be a full day, so after a rest and freshening up dinner will be in a small, local restaurant.